allenxuan/MessageBox/README.md

 }
 ```

 You can also specify the execution thread and delay through parameters in @MessageReceive.
-For more details, please refer to com.allenxuan.xuanyihuang.messagebox.annotation.MessageReceive and
+For more details, please refer to
-com.allenxuan.xuanyihuang.messagebox.others.MessageScheduler
+com.allenxuan.xuanyihuang.messagebox.annotation.MessageReceive and
+com.allenxuan.xuanyihuang.messagebox.others.MessageScheduler.
 ```kotlin
 class DemoMainFragmentA : Fragment() {
      ...